 “The bank accounts remain open and are still operative, ” a bank spokesman said in a statement.
 However the Guardian said it was “unclear” if the United Kingdom government had sanctioned the decision.

 RT, formerly known as Russia Today, has the slogan “Question more” and was set up to present from the perspective of the Kremlin, and has been criticised as a slavish propaganda tool for President Vladimir Putin.

 Western critics dismiss RT, whose British arm produces UK-specific content, as a Kremlin mouthpiece created to sow disinformation.

 Simonyan on Saturday said that RT journalists working overseas were under “monstrous pressure”.

-RT has previously been sanctioned by regulatory body Ofcom for biased reporting, including claims that the BBC staged a chemical weapons attack for a news report on Syria.
+RT has previously been sanctioned by regulatory body Ofcom for biased reporting, including claims that the BBC staged a chemical weapons attack for a report on Syria.
 The bank added that the decision was final and no discussions would be entered into, but failed to give a reason why.